 Renters insurance is a type of insurance that covers your personal property in a rental residence.
 It repays tenants for lost, stolen, or destroyed belongings.
 Renter’s insurance also covers vandalism, fire, and natural disasters.
-Most policies don’t cover flooding or something like water damage from a burst pipe.
+Most policies don’t cover flooding or water damage from a burst pipe.
 I

 It’s not hard for tenants to purchase renters insurance, and it usually costs about $12 a month for most rental units depending on the scope of what the policy covers.

-If you’re renting, look around your home, anything you can pick up and take with you is considered personal propertyand is only covered if you purchase Renter’s Insurance.
+If you’re renting, look around your home, anything you can pick up and take with you is considered personal property and is only covered if you purchase Renter’s Insurance.
 Whether you own or rent, your belongings mean something to you and should be insured.
-If you rent whether you live in a home or an apartment you should consider protecting your valuables.
+If you rent, whether you live in a home or an apartment, you should consider protecting your valuables.

 Renters insurance can also protect you if someone is injured at your home.
-Household accidents happen every day – in fact, between 5 and 10 million Americans are injured in their home every year.
+Household accidents happen every day – between 5 and 10 million Americans are injured in their home every year.
 If someone is hurt on your property, you could be sued for liability – renters insurance can protect against this.

 To learn more about your options for Orlando renters insurance, contact Lock Insurance today for a free quote or call 877-709-8101.Continue Reading